oidoid/nature-elsewhere/readme.md

   frameworks mixed with weird language quirks.
 Further, I think a lot of pre-ES6 materials are examples of what _not_ to do in modern JavaScript, unfortunately.
-- Closures are fine, I guess, but I haven't needed to use them much.
 - Getters and setters (via get / set keywords).
 I just don't know much about them.
 They seem kind of limited over traditional functions.
 I would most probably try to favor a plain object unless coding standards required